-Based on past experience, it can be assumed that saiga are best transported over long distances in individual crates not much larger than the animals themselves.
+It can be assumed in general that saiga are best transported over long distances in individual crates not much larger than the animals themselves (source: personal communication with Vera Rduch).

-3.2 Stress
+5.2 Stress

-Based on previous experience, saiga can be assumed to be among the most easily stressed ungulates in captivity.
-They respond primarily to visual stimuli, while noise is not a significant factor.
+Based on the experiences of saiga keepers at Cologne Zoo and Marc Enderby's visit to the breedings centres, saiga are among the most easily stressed ungulates in captivity.
+They respond primarily to visual stimuli, while noise is apparently not a significant factor.

 The sight of larger groups of humans may cause considerable stress, which has to be taken into account when designing their enclosures.
-At Tierpark Berlin, saiga tolerated only smaller groups of visitors or single individuals at the boundaries of their large - and importantly offdisplay - enclosure, and if not stressed, were curious to investigate.
+At Tierpark Berlin, saiga tolerated only smaller groups of visitors or single individuals at the boundaries of their large - and importantly off-display - enclosure, and if not stressed, were curious to investigate.
 In such situations they sniffed at people's hands reached out to them, and could even be petted.
-This behaviour became less and less expressed as the number of people increased, and the animals became more stressed.
+This behaviour became less and less expressed as the number of people increased, and the animals became more stressed (POHLE, 1974).
 In Cologne, keepers reported that the sight of cranes moving above during the construction of the nearby Asian elephant complex stressed the animals considerably, but they did not respond to the at times very loud noise of either the construction or the food stall close to their enclosure.
 They were also locked up in their stalls while at times noisy gardening work was performed in the enclosure, which they tolerated well (source: personal communication with saiga keeper Karl-Heinz Vogel at Cologne Zoo).
 Care must be taken to prevent the animals from seeing predators including dogs, as it triggers a strong flight response.

 Training has been known to reduce stress in captive ungulates in the past, and can be assumed to achieve the same effect in saiga (source: personal communication with Marc Enderby, ungulate keeper, Highland Wildlife Park, UK).
-Together with hand- or paddockrearing, training should be considered for use in the captive management of saiga antelopes.
+Together with hand- or paddock-rearing, training should be considered for use in the captive management of saiga antelopes.

-3.3 Enclosure design
+5.3 Enclosure design

-Although it is a generally accepted view that enclosure design is perhaps the most critical aspect of saiga husbandry, and one of the major causes of death in captivity has always been trauma, there is no consensus on ideal design.
-While a perfect solution may not exist, with more attention on the saiga's behaviour in the wild and on some key design aspects solutions may be found that offer satisfactory results.
+Although it is a generally accepted view amongst the people interviewed for this review and the cited literature that enclosure design is perhaps the most critical aspect of saiga husbandry, and one of the major causes of death in captivity has always been trauma, there is no consensus on ideal design.
+While a perfect solution may not exist, with more attention on the saiga's behaviour in the wild and on some key design aspects, solutions may be found that offer satisfactory results.
 It is important to note that husbandry techniques have come a long way since the earliest saiga programmes mentioned here.